How AI deepfake voice scams are becoming the most insidious threat on the internet

 “Think of traffic and parking disputes.
 What’s stopping someone from producing a believable image where their car isn’t on a yellow line?”
 Or someone mocking up dashcam footage that shows that you were in the wrong?
 Money, reputations and liberty could be at stake in such situations.

-Whether or not these sorts of tricks would work is another question, but it’s reasonable to assume that these courts and companies are not currently prepared for this kind of thing, and such personal misinformation could clog up an already crowded system.
+Whether or not these sorts of tricks would work is another question.
+However, it’s reasonable to assume that these courts and companies are not currently prepared for this kind of thing, and such personal misinformation could clog up an already crowded system.

 “Insurance companies are already overwhelmed with fake claims, so they must be thinking about it,” she says.